Belfast city gets a new logo

 will make it easy for the souvenir t-shirt brigade though – so I supoose there’s some value in it.

-I have a cousin living in Brisbane, and she’s tempting me over.
-If it does come around, it’s a couple of years down the line.
+Funky, I have a cousin living in Brisbane who’s tempting me over.
 Should you decide to move, I hope it goes well.

 Well, I get the feeling this logo only works because it is clinging to a current style… I dont think it will have the same effect a few years from now.
 Then again, it is probably not set to last that long.